Luca Giordano: Influence

-His best pupils in painting were Paolo de Matteis and Nicola Malinconico.
+Giordano was one of the most acclaimed Italian painters of the latter part of the 17th century.
+At the peak of his career, he controlled a large workshop; Bernardo de' Dominici stated that he had around 30 skilled assistants, all working in close association with him.
+His best pupils in painting were Giuseppe Simonelli, Nicola Malinconico and Paolo de Matteis.
 However, his influence, like his travels and career, were broad and prolific.
 For example, he is said to have influenced in Venice, Sebastiano Ricci, Giovan Battista Langetti, Giovanni Coli, and Filippo Gherardi.
-Other pupils included Juan Antonio Boujas, Nunzio Ferraiuoli (Nunzio degli Afflitti), Ansel Fiammingo (il Franceschitto or Francesquitto), Giovanni Battista Lama, Andrea Miglionico, Giuseppe Simonelli, Andrea Vicenti, Andrea Viso, Tommaso Fasano, Tommaso Giaquinto, Domenico di Marino, Pedro de Calabria, Matteo Pacelli, Francisco Tramulles, Nicolo Maria Rossi, Aniello Rossi, and Raimondo de Dominici.
+Other pupils included Juan Antonio Boujas, Nunzio Ferraiuoli (Nunzio degli Afflitti), Giovanni Battista Lama, Andrea Miglionico, Pedro de Calabria, Matteo Pacelli, Francisco Tramulles, Nicola Maria Rossi, and Aniello Rossi.

 As a young man, Giordano engraved works with considerable skill, including some of his own paintings, such as the Slaughter of the Priests of Baal.
-He also painted much on the crystal borderings of looking-glasses, cabinets and others seen in many Italian palaces, and was, in this form of art, the master of Pietro Garofalo.
+He also painted much on the crystal borderings of looking-glasses, cabinets and others seen in many Italian palaces, and was, in this form of art, the master of Carlo Garofalo.

 Critical reputation

+Although Giordano’s art was not universally understood and appreciated in his lifetime, his fame was nonetheless enormous.
+His first great supporter was the merchant and collector Gaspar Roomer, part of whose collection was inherited by Ferdinand van den Eynde (the remainder was sold by Giordano himself).
+Other patrons, besides Cosimo III de’ Medici and Charles II, the Schönborn family of Pommersfelden and the Johann Wilhelm, Elector Palatine.
+On Giordano’s death, his son inherited the huge sum of 300,000 ducats.